|

 My lord, said Eowyn, suddenly realising the implications,

-are you saying that this is not my Middle Earth?
+are you saying that this is not my Middle-earth?

 Fingolfin nodded.
+I am.

-he will be frantic!
+dear gods, he will be frantic!
 I must get back to him.

 I know, said Fingolfin.